sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 >This post intentionally avoids using **only** ''reinforcement learning'' terminology, in order to cater to a broader audience.

-> Prerequisites: python, recursion, numpy
+> _Prerequisites_: python, recursion, numpy, high-school maths

 ### Tictactoe: Objective and Design
 #### Objective: